echaminya/echaminya/README.md

 C++ and Unreal Engine Developer
 -------------------------------

-I've been in the games industry for 12 years now
+I've been in the games industry for 12 years now.
+Not everything of mine is on Github though. :)

 *   🌍  I'm based in Kenya at the moment
 *   ✉️  You can contact me at [jmbarani@gmail.com](mailto:jmbarani@gmail.com)